 In 2018, Lydia worked with IMN and Lipscomb Missions to design a new trip and cultivate a team that traveled to Guatemala to facilitate pop-up medical clinics which provided primary care, dental care, and public health education for all of its attendees.
 Lydia is passionate about the growth and intimacy that can come from building a team that is passionately pursuing God’s heart, and she hosted weekly meetings to foster community and build a foundation of love and trust amongst her teams before taking them abroad.

 As Lydia’s heart for global missions grew, her desire to understand the social and cultural nuances of the Guatemalan people also grew.
 Lydia moved to Guatemala in the summer of 2019 to design the IMN Apprenticeship Program.
-The Apprenticeship Program is a six month experiential learning program that focuses on spiritual formation through discipleship, and cultural acclimation for passionate new missionaries of students who desire to deploy onto the mission field abroad.
+The Apprenticeship Program is a six month program that focuses on spiritual formation through discipleship, and cultural acclimation for passionate new missionaries and students who desire to seek the Lord in new ways on the mission field abroad.
 Lydia traveled regionally during that time to gather a fuller picture of Guatemalan culture and the intricacies of how to share the powerful, life-changing gospel in a culturally sensitive and informed way.

 Lydia is currently living in Jocotenango, Guatemala working as the Director of the IMN Apprenticeship program.
 She will spend the Spring season writing and refining the program, and she will walk her first students through the program in August of 2020.